Solar Panel Tiers

-- Typically used in Commercial Building.
+- Typically used for commercial properties

 - Larger than 100kW